 Appendix B

 Sample Plan Notes

 G103 - EXISTING PLANS

-EXISTING PLANS ENTITLED MAY BE INSPECTED IN THE ODOT DISTRICT OFFICE IN
+EXISTING PLANS ENTITLED MAY BE INSPECTED IN THE ODOT DISTRICT

-Designer Note: Use this note when existing plans are available.
+OFFICE IN Designer Note: Use this note when existing plans are available.

 G104 - CONSTRUCTION NOISE

 ACTIVITIES AND LAND USE ADJACENT TO THIS PROJECT MAY BE AFFECTED BY CONSTRUCTION NOISE.
-IN ORDER TO MINIMIZE ANY ADVERSE CONSTRUCTION NOISE IMPACTS, DO NOT OPERATE POWER-OPERATED CONSTRUCTION-TYPE DEVICES BETWEEN THE HOURS OF AND IN ADDITION, DO NOT OPERATE AT ANY TIME ANY DEVICE IN SUCH A MANNER THAT THE NOISE CREATED SUBSTANTIALLY EXCEEDS THE NOISE CUSTOMARILY AND NECESSARILY ATTENDANT TO THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCH EQUIPMENT.
+IN ORDER TO MINIMIZE ANY ADVERSE CONSTRUCTION NOISE IMPACTS, DO NOT OPERATE POWER-OPERATED CONSTRUCTION-TYPE DEVICES BETWEEN THE HOURS OF LONDING THAT THE NOISE CREATED SUBSTANTIALLY EXCEEDS THE NOISE CUSTOMARILY AN NECESSARILY ATTENDANT TO THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE REASONABLE AND EFFICIENT PERFORMANCE OF SUCTED SUPPLY OF THE NOISE CUSTOMARILY AND THE NOISE CUSTOM

-Designer Note: The above note should be used when work is to be accomplished in noise-sensitive areas.
-Times are usually normal sleeping hours, however, other time periods may be used depending upon the area.
+Designer Note: The above note should be used when work is to be accomplished in noise-sensitive areas Times are usually normal sleeping hours, however, other time periods may be used depending upon the area.

 G105 - SURVEYING PARAMETERS

 Designer Note:

 Use note G105, unless otherwise directed by the District Survey Operations Manager.
 Projects should have utilized the Department's Survey and Mapping Specification which can be found on the Office of CADD and Mapping Services ' website.
-Specify primary project control parameters and provide a table in the plans with the following information for primary project control monuments, including azimuth marks and temporary benchmarks: Point Number, Grid Coordinates (Northing, Easting), Scaled Coordinates (Northing, Easting), Elevation, and Description of Monument.
+Specify primary project control parameters and provide a table in the plans with the following information for primary project control monuments, including azimuth mark and temporary benchmarks: Point Number, Grid Coordinates (Northing, Easting), Scaled Coordinates (Northing, Easting), Elevation, and Description of Monument.
 At a minimum, the Description of Monument in the table shall indicate the type of monument (i.e. iron pin, concrete monument, etc.) and whether the monument is for project control or traverse purposes.
-If a Monument, Type B, is used for project control, do not provide an elevation in the Elevation column of the table.
-Use of a Monument, Type B, establishes horizontal control only.
+If a Monument, Type B, is used for project control, on the provide an elevation in the Elevation column of the table.
+Use of a Monument, Type B, established horizontal control only.
 A separate vertical benchmark (i.e. aluminum disc on bridge abutment) will need to be included in the table.
 Project control is typically established prior to construction.
-If the designer determines that the location of the monuments associated with project control may be disturbed by the Contractor's construction activities, provide quantities for resetting the monuments in the plans according to CMS 623.
-Standard Construction Drawing RM-1.1 and the Department's Survey and Mapping Specification provide further information regarding project control.
+If the designed determines that the location of the monuments associated with project control may be disturbed by the Contractor's construction activities, provide quantities for resetting the monuments in the plans according to CMS 623.
+Standard Construction Drawing RM-1.1 and the Department's Survey and Mappin Specification provide further information regarding project control.

 G105

-PRIMARY PROJECT CONTROL MONUMENTS GOVERN ALL POSITIONING ON ODOT PROJECTS.
-SEE SHEET OF THE PLANS FOR A TABLE CONTAINING PROJECT CONTROL INFORMATION.
+PRIMARY PROJECT CONTROL MONUMENTS GOVERN ALL POSITIONING ON ODOT PROJECTS SEE SHEET OF THE PLANS FOR A TABLE CONTAINING PROJECT CONTROL INFORMATION.

-USE THE FOLLOWING PROJECT CONTROL, VERTICAL POSITIONING, AND HORIZONTAL POSITIONING PARAMETERS FOR ALL SURVEYING:
+USE THE FOLLOWING PROJECT CONTROL, VERTICAL POSITIONING, AND HORIZONTA POSITIONING PARAMETERS FOR ALL SURVEYING:

 PROJECT CONTROL

 POSITIONING METHOD: MONUMENT TYPE:

 VERTICAL POSITIONING

 ORTHOMETRIC HEIGHT DATUM: GEOID:

-CLOID.

 HORIZONTAL POSITIONING

-REFERENCE FRAME:
+REFERENCE FRAME: ELLIPSOID:

-ELLIPSOID:

 MAP PROJECTION:

 COORDINATE SYSTEM:

 COMBINED SCALE FACTOR:

 ORIGIN OF COORDINATE

 SYSTEM: